- November 22, 2016

 Once you’ve explored the city’s streets, tried the food, gone shopping, visited the temples, learned about the Lanna culture of the northern Thai people, and enjoyed the magnificent nature, you will likely head for some night-time fun.
 Much like the cultural offering, Chiang Mai’s bar scene is lively and diverse, what’s makes it worthwhile to mention it in our rough guide about Chiang Mai.

-Depending on personal preferences, you could head to Nimmanhaemin Road for your share of everything trendy, or downtown to more infamous joints such as Zoe In Yellow or Spicy Bar.
+Depending on personal preferences, you could head to Nimman Chiang Mai (Nimmanhaemin Road) for your share of everything trendy, or downtown to more infamous joints such as Zoe In Yellow or Spicy Bar.
 Those who like one-of-a-kind places with authentic themes might enjoy The Writers’ Club & Wine Bar on Rachadamnoen Road or THC Rooftop Bar, a reggae bar located near Thapae Gate.

 Loi Kroh Road is very popular by its bars scene.
 There are plenty of small bars in that road with many Thai Girls, or other travelers that sit for a beer.
 Best place to socialize and make new friendships with locals and travelers.

-Chiang Mai places to stay are concentrated in the along the square of canals, which is called “Chiang Mai Old City”.
+Best places to stay are concentrated in the along the square of canals, which is called “Chiang Mai Old Town”.
 Best location to stay would be near the east gate called Tapae Gate, as is very close to the popular Loi Kroh Road, and Spicy Night Club.
 However, inside the square moat, there are also many places of interest that include the Zoe In Yellow and Chiang Mai Sunday Market.